10th Annual Gently-Used Clothing & Sports Equipment Swap & Sale

-Have lots of clothes in those closets and drawers just taking up space?
+Do you have lots of clothes in those closets and drawers just taking up space?
 Kids outgrown their clothes again?
 How about soccer cleats?
-Be sure to attend the annual Gently Used Clothing & Sports Equipment Swap & Sale held in conjunction with Green Fest.
+The Gently-Used Clothing & Sports Equipment Swap & Sale might just be the ticket.

 Here’s How It Works:

-The week before Green Fest, you may drop off clean, gently-used clothing of any size (infant – adult) and gently used sports equipment at the Community Center in Shafer Park.
+The week before Green Fest, you may drop off clean, gently-used clothing of any size (infant – adult) and gently-used sports equipment at the Community Center in Shafer Park.
 Earn a credit for each piece you drop off.
-Please do not drop-off clothing with stains, holes, or tears.

 On the day of Green Fest, take the credit vouchers to the Green Fest swap in Pavilion #1 and choose an equal number of items.
 (It is preferable that items be taken in advance to the Community Center during the week prior to the festival, although items may be swapped the day of the festival at the pavilion.)

-Clothes should be folded and in bags labeled with the donor’s name.
-Those with nothing to swap may purchase clothing at yard-sale prices (50 cents each).
+Even if you do not have items to swap, you may still participate by purchasing clothing at yard-sale prices (50 cents each).
 Donation tax receipts are available upon request.

-We can always use volunteers, including high school students looking for SSL (Student Service Learning) hours.
+Volunteers are always needed, including high school students looking for SSL (Student Service Learning) hours.
 Click here for volunteering information.
 Volunteers must sign up by May 5, 2018.

 More about THE SWAP

-With all those items to be sorted into sizes, you can only imagine how much work must be done in advance of the Saturday swap and sale.
-So, organizers begin accepting items in the Community Center at Shafer Park four days during the week prior to the festival: Tuesday through Friday, May 9-12, from 4:30-8 p.m. and Wednesday, May 10, from 9 a.m. to noon.
+With all those items to be sorted into sizes, organizers begin accepting items in the Community Center at Shafer Park during the week prior to the festival: Tuesday through Friday, May 15-18, from 4-7 p.m. and Wednesday, May 16, from 10 a.m. to noon.

 A number of church groups and local nonprofits, led by a group of area moms, assist with collecting, sorting and selling items.
-Organizations taking part in the project over the years have included: St. James Catholic Church, St. Agnes Catholic Church, a local Cub Scout troop, Boonsboro High School National Junior Honors Society, Benevola United Methodist Church, Boonsboro Green Fest Committee, and many individuals, including scores of students.
+Organizations taking part in the project over the years have included: St. James Catholic Church, St. Agnes Catholic Church, a local Cub Scout troop, Boonsboro High School National Honors Society, Benevola United Methodist Church, Boonsboro Green Fest Committee, and many individuals, including scores of middle and high school students.